 Name: Enter the name of the user group.
-Enabled: Activate this entry to enable the user group.
-NOTE: If to assigned r the user group is disabled, the group rights do not apply to the nembers.
+Enabled: Enabled: Activate this entry to enable the user group.
+NOTE: If the user group is disabled, the group rights do not apply to the assigned members.
 Comment: If necessary, enter a comment regarding the user group.